 - MORE INDEPENDENCE

 You see, my dream for this space is for so much more than just my own wants and needs.
 My dream is that it becomes a place to gather.
 A place for my community to come together and create.
-I’ve talked A LOT about my Patreon account and the fact that all funds from my Patreon subscribers goes into my studio fund.
+I’ve talked A LOT about my Patreon account (update Jan2019 – no longer on Patreon) and the fact that all funds from my Patreon subscribers goes into my studio fund.
 What I haven’t mentioned, is that I’ve also been applying for various grants and getting my message of art as therapy out to the masses.
 This space will further that very personal mission.
 In this post and in the upcoming part 2, I figured I’d break it down even more.
 I have plans drawn up and I know (or at least have a rough idea) what needs to happen to get it built.

 Basic Financial Breakdowns